 Cultivation: The preference is full sun, mesic to dry conditions, and a friable soil containing sand or silt.
 A little shade is tolerated.
 The seeds require light to germinate.

-Range & Habitat: Sweet Everlasting is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Sweet Everlasting is occasional to locally common throughout Illinois (see Distribution Map).
 Habitats include upland prairies, sand prairies, typical savannas and sandy savannas, fallow fields, and areas along railroads and roadsides.
 Disturbed dry areas with scant vegetation are preferred.

 Faunal Associations: The nectar of the flowers attracts short-tongued bees (mainly Halictid), wasps, and flies primarily.
 Among the wasps, are such visitors as Eumenid wasps, Crabronid wasps, paper wasps (Polistes spp.), spider wasps (Pompilidae), cuckoo wasps (Chrysididae), weevil wasps (Cerceris spp.), and many others (see Robertson, 1929).
 The Wild Turkey reportedly eats the foliage.
 White-Tailed Deer browse on the foliage during the winter.

 Photographic Location: At the edge of a restored sand prairie at Heron Park in Vermilion County, Illinois.

 Comments: This curious plant has woolly foliage and flowerheads that resemble those of Antennaria spp.
 (Pussytoes), Anaphalis margaritacea (Pearly Everlasting), Gamochaeta purpurea.
 (Early Cudweed), and some other members of the Aster family.
 Sweet Everlasting is more tall than Pussytoes and Early Cudweed, and its truncate-conical flowerheads are more narrow than the button-like flowerheads of Pearly Everlasting.
 There are other Pseudognaphalium spp. in the United States that are quite similar in appearance to Sweet Everlasting, but they have not been observed in Illinois.
 However, some of these species have been found in neighboring Indiana and other states further to the east.
 Sweet Everlasting's older scientific name is Gnaphalium obtusifolium (by which it is still commonly referred), but it has been reassigned to the genus Pseudognaphalium.